Control Structures

 Breaking Loops

-To force a loop to end, use the break command.
+To force a loop to end, use the break keyword.
 The following code sample shows how to break an infinite whiledo loop.

 local secondsElapsed = 0